ZhijieWang/maze/README.md

 I guess I shouldn't be jumping in so early to achieve 3.
 But let's start with 1.

 RPC based simulation.
 Bots announce their location to central.
 Bots observe their location from central.
-Central persist location, performs syncrhonization, performs message delivery.
+Central persist location, performs synchronization, performs message delivery.

 First step is channels, let next be RPC, and finally just messages flying around.
 Let tracing be fun.